puppetlabs/bolt/pre-docs/inventory_version2.md

   zone = us-west1-a
 ```

-### `config-lookup` plugins

-Config lookup plugins are specified using the `_plugin` key which allows specifying a plugin to use.
-The value pointed to by `_plugin` should be the name of the plugin to use.
-Currently the only acceptable use of config-lookup plugins is to set configuration values, using the `_plugin` key nested under non-config settings will result in Validation errors.
-Also note that the `_plugin` key cannot be used to set config nested under target-lookups.

 #### Prompt plugin

 The 'prompt' plugin can be used to allow users to interactively enter sensitive configuration information on the CLI instead of storing that data in the inventoryfile.
 Data will only be looked up when the value is needed for the target and once the value has been stored it will be re-used for the rest of the Bolt run.
-The `prompt` plugin may only be used when nested under `config` and is not supported when nested under `target-lookups`.
+The `prompt` plugin may only be used when nested under `config`.
 The prompt plugin can be used by replacing the config value with a hash that has the following keys:

 `_plugin`: The value of `_plugin` must be `prompt`
 `message`: The value of `message` must be the text to show when prompting the user on the CLI